 John joined the Marines in 2005 at the age of 22 and deployed to Iraq in late January 2007.
 Over the next three months, he wrote letters to his mother about being on the front lines in Fallujah, and on March 7, he turned 24 years old.
 On his birthday he proudly told his mom by phone that he had been awarded a combat action ribbon.

-Just two days later, John was engaged in combat operations when he was shot three times by a sniper.
-First his right thigh, then his calf, and the final shot to his shin.
-The final bullet traveled up his leg, tearing through his flesh and nerves.
+Just two days later, John was engaged in combat operations when he was shot three times by enemy combatants.
+After sustaining to shots to his right leg forcing him down, another enemy combatant with opened fire on him.
+The final bullet entered his left leg below the knee, traveling up his leg, tearing through his flesh and nerves.
 It left a hole big enough to swallow a man's fist.

 John was flown to San Diego for treatment and over time his body and mind began to heal from his brush with death.
 Using braces, John relearned how to walk.
 He began to dream again and decided to enter law school.
 Little did he know the worst was yet to come.
 Inside of John’s body, unbeknownst to his doctors or to anyone, a bacterial infection was growing around the lining of his heart.
 Less than a year after John returned stateside, a mass of bacteria broke loose and traveled to his brain triggering a series of strokes and causing him to slip into a coma.

-Over the next three months, John’s mother never left his side.
-One momentous day, John uttered his first words.
+Over the next eleven months, John’s mother never left his side.
+After 5 months in a coma, one momentous day John uttered his first words.
 “I was talking to him like I always did and asked if he wanted to watch a TV show and suddenly, he said ‘no.’ Everyone in the unit came running in and we were all crying.
 Later that night, John said I was going to have a ‘messed-up son’ and I told him I didn’t care.”